 The endowment left behind by Stewart for the building’s maintenance and operation was described as paltry but despite some financial challenges early on, the school prospered.
 8

-In 1893, St. Ann’s became a college preparatory academy on the recommendation of the headmaster, Frederick L. Gamage.
+In 1893, St. Paul’s became a college preparatory academy on the recommendation of the headmaster, Frederick L. Gamage.
 5 Modeled after similar British schools, academic years were designated as forms, with the first form being the seventh grade up to the sixth form being the twelfth grade.

 George Bywater Cluett, an owner of the Cluett, Peabody & Company in Troy, donated money for the construction of a gymnasium and swimming pool 3 as a memorial to his son, Alfonzo Rockwell Cluett.
 Alfonzo had been a student at the school but died of typhoid fever after studying at Yale University.
 2